-With the potting medium, the main requirements should be good drainage at all times.
-Our mix consist of 50% composted bark, 25% pumice and 25% sand, to which I add some well decayed mushroom compost, plus a measure of (9-12 months) slow release, well balanced NPK ( + trace elements), low nitrogen fertiliser.
-Don't think with this (ours) medium your results will be magically solved.
+With the potting medium, the main requirement should always be good drainage.
+Our mix consists of 50% composted bark, 25% pumice and 25% sand, to which I add some well decayed mushroom compost, plus a measure of (9-12 months) slow release, well balanced NPK ( + trace elements), low nitrogen fertiliser.
+Don't think your results will be magically solved with this (our) medium.
 I think the climate, the method of cultivation and potting mix together will determine success.
-It's best to treat each species separate.
+It's best to treat each species separately.

 Cyrtanthus species seem especially prone to Narcissus bulb fly, at least when grown in California.
 The larva can attack the bigger bulbs and you may not notice anything wrong until the leaves die back and exploration shows the bulb is soft and being eaten from the inside.
 Some growers regularly treat their pots with insecticide if they cannot protect the plants.

 Veld & Flora magazine ran a very detailed series of articles on Cyrtanthus in 1990.
-They were reproduced online by plantzafrica.com.
-Although they are no longer available on the original site, they can be viewed on the Wayback Machine's captures.
+They have been reproduced online by the South African National Biodiversity Institute (SANBI).
 Click on the next page to get all three pages of each article.
 The articles include cultivation advice and information on the various species and hybrids:

 General notes and cultivation